 Cooking with Gas

-- In the courtyard or parking lot- Again, outdoors is the safest place to cook with gas.
-Many hotels have large open common areas or paved parking lots where the risk of starting a fire is low.
-Depending on the type of stove you use, you may get some funny looks while doing this, but most of the time nobody cares.
+- In the courtyard or parking lot- Outdoors is the safest place to cook with a gas stove.
+Most hotels have large open common area outside or a paved parking lot.
+Look for a flat spot on a concrete, gravel, or dirt surface whre you can set up your stove.
 Before cooking outside, make sure camp stoves are okay to use.
 During the dry season, stoves with open flames may be prohibited in some places due to the risk of fire.
 You don’t want to get a fine.

 Cooking with Electric

 While cooking with an electric hot plate, microwave, kettle, rice cooker, slow cooker, immersion heater, you have to set up near an electrical outlet.